soapdish/debian_hardening/README.md

 # Debian Hardening [![Build Status](https://travis-ci.org/soapdish/debian_hardening.svg?branch=master)](https://travis-ci.org/soapdish/debian_hardening)

 Testing Debian Ansible Hardening Roles with Travis CI.
+The goal it to automate testing on ansible roles in order to provide a set of hardening actions that can be performed on a Raspberry Pi.

 ## Travis Intergraion